itslenny39/itslenny39/README.md

 - Male.

 ### Favorite hobbies?
-- Playing Garry's Mod (do nextbot chases and build random stuff), coding, watching/listening to Project Sekai content/music, digital art & making YouTube videos.
+- Playing Garry's Mod (do nextbot chases and build random stuff), coding, watching Project Sekai, listening to Vocaloid, digital art & making YouTube videos.

 ### Favorite programming languages?
 ##### *(let's rank it from highest/most used to least/less used favorite language cuz why not)*